bcooperstl/advent-of-code-2021/documentation/day18.md

 I will create a *node* base class, which can have two inherited classes: *pair* and *number*.
 A *node* will have:
--a virtual *to_string* method, for dumping a node to a string.
+- a virtual *to_string* method, for dumping a node to a string.
+- a virtual *clone* method, for making a deep copy of a node
+- a virtual *get_type* method, for returning the node type

 A *number* will have:
--a *value* that corresponds to its numberical value.
+- a *value* that corresponds to its numberical value.
--a *to_string* method,
+- a *to_string* method, which outputs the value
+- a *clone* method, which creates a new number
+- a *get_type* method, which returns NUMBER

 A *pair* will have:
--an array of two *members* to correspond to its left and right elements.
+- an array of two *members* to correspond to its left and right elements.
 These will be type *node \** because a pair can have pairs.
--a *depth* value to correspond to the depth of each pair. also include getter and setter -a *get_string* method that will return a string that corresponds to the
+- a *depth* value to correspond to the depth of each pair. also include getter and setter
+- a *get_string* method that will return a string that corresponds to the
+- a *clone* method, which creates a new pair, and then clones the left and right nodes of this pair to assign tot he new pair assigns the
+- a *get_type* method, which returns PAIR
+- a *build_number_list* function that recursively builds a list of the Number values to be used for exploding
+- a *find_parent* function that recursively looks for the parent of a given node

 ### Input parsing ###